ImperialCollegeLondon/rse-chemistry-hackathon/README.md

 article][nature] and there are a number of grass roots movements dedicated to solutions (e.g. [Reprohack][], [ReproducibiliTea][], [The Turing Way][turing-way], [Software Carpentry][]).
-We hope this workshop will provide a valuable opportunity for the RSE team to share our expertise with the wider community.
+We hope this workshop will provide a valuable opportunity for the Research Software Engineering team to share our expertise with the wider community.

 [nature]: https://www.nature.com/articles/d41586-020-02462-7
 [reprohack]: https://reprohack.github.io/reprohack-hq/